research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/03-administration.md

 ### Latest news

 The latest news selection is shown on the homepage after "Our Goals" section.
-It consist of 3 most recent items, based on the publication date, and "More news" button that links to the news overview page.
+It consists of the 3 most recent items, based on the publication date, and "More news" button that links to the news overview page.

 :::warning
 If there are no published news items the "Latest news" section is omitted from the homepage.